 It’s a really small nice compact; I was able to take it everywhere with me.
 It was such a pleasure to use.

 So yeah, guys, are this lens right for you?
-If you are a wedding photographer or travel a lot if you guys are working remotely, you’re into the AR series of cameras for Canon if you guys are using the 70-200 very often.
+If you are a wedding photographer or travel a lot if you guys are working remotely, you’re into the AR series of cameras for Canon if you guys use the 70-200 very often.

-It is an unbelievably amazing lens that is so sharp, and the colors are so beautiful out there; they really make images stand out, and I absolutely love using it.
+It is an unbelievably fantastic lens that is so sharp, and the colors are so beautiful out there; they really make images stand out, and I absolutely love using it.